This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 Additional keyword-only parameters that may be supported by a port are:

 • filter_ns specifies a minimum period of time in nanoseconds that the source signal needs to be stable for a pulse to be counted.
 Implementations should use the longest filter supported by the hardware that is less than or equal to this value.
 The default is 0 (no filter).
-(Supported on ESP32)
+(Supported on ESP32 and MIMXRT)

 • phases specifies the number of signal edges to count and thus the granularity of the decoding. e.g. 4 phases corresponds to “4x quadrature decoding”, and will result in four counts per pulse.
 Ports may support either 1, 2, or 4 phases and the default is 1 phase.
-(Supported on ESP32)
+(Supported on ESP32 and MIMXRT)

 Encoder.deinit()